carey-suehs/GCD_Course_Project/README.md

 __________DOWNLOAD THE DATA SET TO A LOCAL DIRECTORY

-This section provides code that download the required data set to a local directory.
+This section provides code that downloads the required data set to a local directory.
 Other users will need to change that local directory to fit their needs.

 NB: This download can take a few minutes.